cobaltgit/CobaltAPI/README.md

 ## Install your own instance

-You'll need Git, Python 3.10+ and Poetry installed for this
+You'll need Git, Python 3.10+, Poetry and the Chromium browser installed for this.
+However, you won't need an existing X display set up as the webdriver has been configured to run in headless mode.

 * Clone this Git repository